linuxserver/docker-mullvad-browser/README.md

 ## VPN Connectivity

 Generate a Wireguard conf from your VPN provider and copy it into the /config mount with a name of `wg0.conf`.
 If a valid conf is found at startup, the container will connect to the VPN and route all traffic over it.
+This container is *not* designed for routing other containers traffic and should only be used standlone.

 ## Maintaining local access to attached services